Content marketing. It’s a buzzword that’s been around for a few years now and doesn’t seem to be going away anytime soon.

 High-quality content marketing requires a lot of time.
-It will be the biggest part of your investment, so be ready for it and do not falter.
-In fact, if you really put your heart into it, time spent is time earned.
+It will be the most significant part of your investment, so be ready for it and do not falter.
+If you put your heart into it, time spent is time earned.

 6. Build trust

 If your readers perceive you are freely giving away valuable insights and then genuinely listening to them, they will be your best marketers.
-It means that you should not delete the comments that are saying your content is not that great.
-Respond to them instead, reinforcing what is good about your content, admitting any flaws and sharing the ways you will improve in the future.
+It means you should not delete the comments saying your content is not that great.
+Instead, respond to them, reinforcing what is good about your content, admitting any flaws, and sharing how you will improve.
 Also, building trust means posting photos of yourself and your colleagues or place of work.
-Your visitors should see you as a real person, not an article-churning machine.
+Your visitors should see you as a natural person, not an article-churning machine.

 7. What they want